Tony-91/CleanCode-Guide-For-Programmers/README.md

        Sensor s = sensors.get(sensorId );
 ```

-*[However] passing an instance of Map<Sensor> liberally around the system means that there will be a lot of places to fix if the interface to Map ever changes.
+*[However,] passing an instance of Map<Sensor> liberally around the system means that there will be a lot of places to fix if the interface to Map ever changes.
 Indeed, we’ve seen systems that are inhibited from using generics because of the sheer magnitude of changes needed to make up for the liberal use of Maps.*

 *A cleaner way to use Map might look like the following.
 No user of Sensors would care one bit if generics were used or not.
 That choice has become (and always should be) an implementation detail.*
 ```java